osofem/bigarith.js/documentation/initialization.md

 `BigArith.js` can be initialized in six ways.

-> In the server-side, always add the <code>var BigArith = require('bigarith.js');</code> and every other thing remains the same in both server-side and client-side.
+> In the server-side, always add the <code>var BigArith = require('bigarith.js');</code> however every other thing remains the same in both server-side and client-side.

 ##### 1. Initiating without any parameter or null
 ###### Server-side